Getting off fossil fuels is hard, but this city is doing it — building by building

 "The initiative created a really large uptick in demand.
 All of the sudden consumers were like, 'I want these and I want them now,'" LaMorte says, but "It didn't create an uptick in the amount of contractors."

-That's starting to change – several programs are underway to train new workers, including one connected to Cornell University.
+That's starting to change – several programs are underway to train new workers, including one started by the Tompkins County Cornell Cooperative Extension office.
 And LaMorte is among those who've changed their business models to meet the increasing demand.

 Copyright 2024 NPR.
 To see more, visit https://www.npr.org.